danish-09/Codes2/README.md

-# Codes2
+# SQl Queries
-Querying using sql
+Querying using sql.
 These are some basic Sql commands that are useful for querying a database